-We've also added many new titles on the topics of gardening herbs, vegetables and flowers, permaculture, vegan cooking and more!
+We also have titles on the topics of gardening herbs, vegetables and flowers, permaculture, vegan cooking and more!
 Search our catalog to find what's available.
 Books and videos may be sent to your campus via our interlibrary loan service.

-Midwest Organic & Sustainable Education Service: Nonprofit organization based in Spring Valley, WI which promotes "organic and sustainable agriculture by providing the education, resources and expertise farmers need to succeed."
+Midwest Organic and Sustainable Education Service: Nonprofit organization based in Spring Valley, WI which promotes "organic and sustainable agriculture by providing the education, resources and expertise farmers need to succeed."

 United States Department of Agriculture (USDA): The USDA's far-reaching website includes details on the farm bill, food safety, rural development and much more.

-Ag Risk & Farm Management Library: Provides documents related to farm management, budgeting, insurance, livestock and other topics.
+Ag Risk and Farm Management Library: Provides documents related to farm management, budgeting, insurance, livestock and other topics.

 Sustainable Agriculture Research and Education (SARE): A grants and education program which "promotes profitability, stewardship of the land, air and water, and quality of life for farmers, ranchers and their communities."

-Urban Agriculture & Improving Local, Sustainable Food Systems: EPA website with information for people pursuing agricultural projects as part of brownfield development and reuse.
+Urban Agriculture and Improving Local, Sustainable Food Systems: EPA website with information for people pursuing agricultural projects as part of brownfield development and reuse.

 Mother Earth News: The classic magazine's website which hosts a wealth of information on gardening, organic practices, livestock, food, energy and more.